-Creates two matrices recording times of adoption of the innovation.
+For a single behavior, creates two matrices recording times of adoption of the innovation.
 One matrix records the time period of adoption for each node with zeros elsewhere.
 The second records the cumulative time of adoption such that there are ones for the time of adoption and every time period thereafter.
+For \(Q\) behaviors, creates a list of length \(Q\), where each element contains those two matrices for each behavior.

-Character vector of size \(n\).
+Character vector of length \(n\).
 Labels (ids) of the vertices.

 Integer scalar.
 Sets the lower bound of the time window (e.g. 1955).